kunal-ucla/236A/README.md

 - `init` : the number of initial number of unfiltered samples that are to be selected by the sample selector, default = 10
 - `delta` : the range within which we'd prefer selecting the samples, distance from current hyperplane, proportional to # of samples selected, default = 1
 - `skip` : # of samples to skip in between requesting for re-trained weights from main node, so will use old-weights for these many samples, default = 0
+- `stop` : Stoppage criterion of sample selection, checks train_error on remaining test_data, if less than this value, stops sample_selection, default = 0

 Example, to run classification between digits 2 and 5 with normalization of the data and 70 epochs:
 ```